FATEINN/feedreader/README.md

 New Feed Selection:
 * Feed content changes when new feed is selected

-To view the feed reader testing site on github pages go to
+To view the feed reader testing site online through github pages go to  https://fateinn.github.io/feedreader/